 Research courses thoroughly.
-Do an interest assessment to ensure one knows what one’s interests are, is it in business, science, engineering, social, languages, creative, outdoor courses/careers etc.
+Do an interest assessment to ensure one knows what one’s interests are, is it science, engineering, business, creative, social, languages, outdoor courses/careers, etc.

 Be familiar with the different higher education course levels.